Filing for bankruptcy is a scary mystery to most people. They don’t know how it works and what the consequences are for throwing in the towel.

 Here are some common questions about both forms of bankruptcy:

 If you have less than that amount in equity, the court-appointed trustee probably won’t sell your house since it won’t produce enough to pay off much debt.
-But your lender can still foreclose on the house.
+Though, your lender can still foreclose on the house if you miss your mortgage payments.

-If you have more than $23,677 in equity, the trustee likely will sell your house and you’ll receive the exemption amount.
-For instance, if your house is sold for $200,000, you’d get $23,677 and the rest will go to pay off your mortgage and other debts.
+If you have more equity than you can exempt, the trustee likely will sell your house and you’ll receive the exemption amount on sale.
+For instance, if your house is sold for $200,000, and you were able to exempt for $25,150, you’d get $25,150 on sale and the rest will go to pay off your mortgage and other debts.

 Other personal property that can be sold includes jewelry, antiques, appliances, furniture, books, musical instruments, almost anything of value.
-There are also exemptions for those items, and the limit is usually $12,625.
+There are also exemptions for those items in most states.

 At least they can’t sell your pet.
 Well, technically pets are property and can be sold.
 But unless your poodle is Westminster Dog Show quality worth thousands of dollars, it’s unheard of for a trustee to try to sell that or any other critter.